mundimark/quickrefs/HTML.md

 ```
 - Item 1
 - Item 2
-  - Item 2a
+··- Item 2a        -- indent nested list with two spaces or more
-  - Item 2b
+··- Item 2b
 ```

  or